Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Microservices

 Usually, at least one of the clients is for the communication with dedicated backend storing service.

-To omit confusions, the server part and a client part of a protocol will be renamed.
+To omit confusions, server part and client part of protocol will be renamed.
 Components of abstract input will be called {\em abstract sockets}, whereas components of abstract output will be called {\em abstract plugs}.

 An abstract plug may be connected to an abstract socket if they are of the same type, i.e., they are two complementary sides of the same communication protocol.
 There may be multiple abstract plugs to the same abstract socket.
-Let the connection (abstract plug $\to$ abstract socket) be directed meaning that client has initialized a communication session (of protocol) with server.
+A connection (abstract plug $\to$ abstract socket) is directed meaning that client initializes a communication session (of the protocol) with server.